The last month of Autumn!

 Brassica seedlings planted now will be ready for you in late spring.
 A little forward planning like this will keep you harvesting all year long.

 If your garden is exposed to heavy frosts or snow, creating some sort of cold frame can extend your winter growing capabilities.
-Frost cloth or a D.I.Y glass houses using old windows or heavy duty clear plastic will help to protect the more vulnerable salad greens.
+Frost cloth or D.I.Y glasshouses using old windows or heavy-duty clear plastic will help to protect the more vulnerable salad greens.

 Slugs and Snails

 The cooler wet weather means slugs and snail numbers are on the rise.
-Protect your little seedlings by setting out snail beer traps or go on a snail hunt when it's dark.
+Protect your little seedlings by setting out snail beer traps or going on a snail hunt when it's dark.